orxshi/tailor/README.md

-# tailor
+# Tailor

-tailor is a spatially load balancing flow solver which can operate on three-dimensional moving overset meshes.
+Tailor is a spatially load balancing flow solver which can operate on three-dimensional moving overset meshes.

 ## Why use overset mesh technique